 Local Access Information

-The Botanical Reserve offers several convenient access points for both locals and visitors eager to explore its natural beauty.
-You'll find multiple transport options to reach the reserve, making it easy to start your adventure.
+The Botanical Reserve offers several convenient access points for locals and visitors eager to explore its natural beauty.
+Multiple transport options make reaching the reserve hassle-free, ensuring you can start your adventure with ease.
+Whether driving or walking, the proximity to central Nelson enhances its accessibility for a quick nature getaway.

 Here are three main access points to consider:

-- Botanic Sports Field: This is a primary access point where you'll find ample parking facilities along Milton Street and Hardy Street East.
+- Botanic Sports Field: A primary entry with ample parking facilities along Milton Street and Hardy Street East, ideal for starting your hike.

-- Branford Park: Access the reserve via car parks located here, perfect for those coming from the Maitai Valley.
+- Branford Park: Access via car parks here, perfect for those approaching from the Maitai Valley area with scenic entry options.

-- Hardy Street East: Walk over the footbridge at the end of this street for a scenic entry into the reserve.
+- Hardy Street East: Walk over the footbridge at the end of this street for a picturesque entry into the reserve trails in Nelson.

 Visitor Amenities Available